Drones use by Public Safety Agencies has been growing explosively.

 Federal Aviation Administration Spokesperson

 BVLOS operations are frequently thought of in commercial drone operations.
-But its application can be quite profoundly helpful for public safety operations also.
+However, its application can be quite profoundly helpful for public safety operations.

 Clearly, there are many other uses for BVLOS drone operations, and the FAA waiver would open up drones for many more interesting public safety missions in the future.